CPDT-KA Certified PhD Behavioral Neuroscience NYC

 Private In-Home Dog Training NYC — Frequently Asked Questions

-Yes.
-Private puppy training is one of our most requested services.
-The developmental window between 8 and 16 weeks is when foundational habits are set.
-Private sessions cover apartment house training, elevator and lobby manners, leash introduction, foundational obedience, and a structured urban socialization protocol — everything your NYC puppy needs to navigate city life with confidence.
+Yes — and it's one of the smartest things you can do for a new puppy in NYC.
+The window between 8 and 16 weeks is when your puppy's habits get wired in.
+Private puppy training covers apartment house training, elevator and lobby manners, leash introduction, obedience basics, and a structured city socialization plan.
+Everything your NYC puppy needs to grow up confident instead of anxious.

-We offer three package tiers — single session, 4-session pack, and 8-session pack — for both non-reactive and reactive dogs.
-Non-reactive dogs with focused issues (pulling, jumping, basic obedience) typically see significant improvement through the 4-session pack.
-Puppies benefit most from the 4 or 8-session program depending on how much foundation work is needed.
-Reactive dogs are generally recommended the 8-session pack, which provides enough time for threshold work, counter-conditioning, handler skill building, and real-world proofing in your NYC neighborhood.
+It depends on your dog.
+We offer single sessions, 4-session packs, and 8-session packs for both non-reactive and reactive dogs.
+Most non-reactive dogs with focused issues (pulling, jumping, basic obedience) see real improvement in 4 sessions.
+Puppies usually need 4 to 8, depending on how much foundation work there is.
+For reactive dogs, I generally recommend the 8-session pack — it gives us enough time for threshold work, counter-conditioning, handler coaching, and real-world proofing on your actual NYC streets.

-We serve all Manhattan neighborhoods including the Upper West Side, Upper East Side, Midtown, Chelsea, Hell's Kitchen, the Village, Harlem, Morningside Heights, and surrounding areas.
-Sessions take place in your home, your building, and your actual neighborhood streets and parks.
+All of Manhattan.
+Upper West Side, Upper East Side, Midtown, Chelsea, Hell's Kitchen, the Village, Harlem, Morningside Heights, and everywhere in between.
+I come to your home, your building, and your neighborhood — whether that means Riverside Park or the Whole Foods on Columbus Circle.

-Yes.
-All training is entirely force-free.
-No prong collars, shock collars, leash corrections, or punishment-based techniques.
-We use positive reinforcement, marker training, and structured repetition to build durable, confident behavior.
-Force-based methods increase stress hormones and produce suppression rather than genuine learning — which is why dogs trained with aversives so often show unpredictable behavior in new contexts.
+100%.
+No prong collars, no shock collars, no leash corrections, no intimidation.
+We use positive reinforcement, marker training, and structured repetition.
+Force-based methods don't teach your dog anything — they just suppress behavior through fear, which is why dogs trained with aversives often fall apart in new situations.
+We build real confidence, not obedience-through-anxiety.

 Ready for Training That Actually Works in Your Home?

-Your dog doesn't need a generic obedience class.
-They need a trainer who comes to you, works in your environment, and builds behavior that holds in the real world your dog actually lives in.
+Your dog doesn't need another group class.
+They need a dog trainer in NYC who comes to your home, works in your actual environment, and builds behavior that sticks — not just in practice, but in real life.

 Book Your Private Session